Lupin3000/Raspberry-PI-Tutorials/Zero_WIFI_HID/readme.md

 $ sudo reboot
 ```

 > Before you restart the Raspberry PI Zero, you have to change the USB port!
 So do not use the USB port for power anymore.
-In addition, make sure that you have another device (_for SSH_) ready.
+In addition, make sure that you have Wi-Fi and a second device (_for SSH_) ready.
+You connect the Raspberry PI Zero to the target via USB (_as Keyboard_) and with the second device (_over Wi-Fi/SSH_) you execute the Bash script.

 ```shell
 # confirm /dev/hidg0 (optional)